 About us

-The poeple of Triangle met in a frozen land of tundra.
-They hooked up their plastic electronic music boxes and, surprisingly, it warmed them.
+The people of Triangle met in a frozen land of tundra.
+They connected their plastic electronic music boxes and, surprisingly, it warmed them.
 Call this place St. Paul, MN.
 It was a lot like any other place except for the severely debilitating cold, the risk of horrific frostbite, and a fertile music scene.
-Those who found each other in the blinding snow were: Amanda Warner, a Fargoan on upright bass in the local college jazz band and a twiddler of garage-sale keyboards in a yellow jumpsuit; Brian Tester, a local who fled from the heartland back into the great white north with a roomful of synthesizers and unloved electronics; Susan Lindell, another Fargoan with a taste for bmx and a ridiculous record collection.
+Those who found each other in the blinding snow were: Amanda Warner, a Fargoan on upright bass in the local college jazz band and a twiddler of garage-sale keyboards in a yellow jumpsuit; Brian Tester, a local St. Paulite who escaped from the heartland back into the great white north with a guitar and a roomful of synthesizers and unloved electronics; Susan Lindell, another Fargoan with a taste for bmx and a ridiculous record collection.
 They played their hectic electronic music out of a boombox and some guitars.

-Triangle now live in Oakland, Ca. The Triangle ship, rolling through seas of gnarled electronics, forgotten waves off the AM dial, experiments of 70s freakrock Germany, and scratchy transmissions from 80s Detroit, took on a few old salts, namely Jon Otto Schroeder on music box, Mark Treise on bass and Elias Reitz on electroacoustic percussion.
-They continue to play stormy shows around the globe.
+Triangle now live in Oakland, Ca and NYC.
+The Triangle ship, rolling through seas of gnarled electronics, forgotten popwaves off the AM dial, previously discarded experiments of 70s freakrock scenes, and staticy transmissions from 80s motortown, took on a few extra hands, namely Jon Otto Schroeder on music box, Mark Treise on bass and Elias Reitz on electroacoustic percussion.
+They are currently on sabbatical.

 go home